prog4biol/pfb2019/README.md

 ```
 > The contents of the variable 'dna', 'attgct' was returned and uppercased.
 The actual contents of 'dna' were not altered.

+__Find and Count__

-__Find and Count__: Exact matches to a given string will be found and the count of occurances will be returned when using the string method
+Exact matches to a given string will be found and the count of occurances will be returned when using the string method
 `count`
 This method takes the search string as an argument and returns an int.